-Take now the example of Figure \ref{fig:ex3}, similar as the previous example but for $\bX~(20 \times 1000)$ and $\by~(20 \times 1)$.
-Since both blocks of data are unrelated, this represent a null example of a case where $\bX$ is highly dimensional.
-A correct validation scheme should reflect the negative prediction capability of the null $\bX$.
-Figure \ref{fig:ex3}(a) shows the (incorrect) case where we do variable selection with the whole dataset and then perform double CV.
-Figure \ref{fig:ex3}(b) shows the (correct) case where we do variable selection within the inner loop of the double CV.
-In both cases, we present one example of the CV curve in the inner loop, and the final $Q^2$ of the selected model.
-The null example shows the overly optimistic nature of the incorrect validation scheme in Figure \ref{fig:ex3}(a), where the optimal model has 1 LV and a fairly good (perceived) prediction performance.
+The null example shows the overly optimistic nature of the incorrect validation scheme in Figure \ref{fig:ex3}(a), where the optimal model has one LV and a fairly good (perceived) prediction performance.
 The correct validation scheme in Figure \ref{fig:ex3}(b) shows that $\bX$ does not contain information on $\by$.
-The nice property of a null example is that it is extremely easy to generate (either from random data or by permutation of a real dataset) but very powerful to detect flawed validation schemes.
+The nice property of a null example is that it is extremely easy to generate, either from random data or by permutation of a real dataset, but very powerful to detect flawed validation schemes.
 In very complex pipelines, with several steps for preprocessing, feature engineering and modeling, running some permuted examples is an effortless way to double-check that the pipeline is not suffering from any data leakage problem.